 Connecticut’s slave population peaks at about 5,000 in 1774; three of every one hundred people in Connecticut were enslaved at the time.

 1789: George Washington becomes the first president of the United States of America.
 Anna Parmelee dies.
 Ebenezer Parmelee, Jr., (b.
 1738), the only surviving child, inherits the House.
-A member of the Yale Class of 1758, Ebenezer was a clockmaker like his father.
-He served as Guilford’s town clerk from 1771-76.
+A member of the Yale Class of 1758 he never returned to Guilford after his education.

 1795: Ebenezer Parmelee, Jr., sold the Hyland House to his mother’s cousin, Seth Cruttenden, then 42 years old, whose family included only his wife, Anna Rossiter.